nxp-imx/meta-nxp-connectivity/README.md

     $ iptables -A FORWARD -i wpan0 -o mlan0 -j ACCEPT
     $ otbr-web &

-A document explaining how to use Matter with OTBR on the i.MX MPU platform can be found in the [NXP Matter binaries guide](docs/guides/nxp_mpu_matter_binaries.md).
+A document explaining how to use Matter with OTBR on the i.MX MPU platform can be found in the [NXP Matter demos guide](docs/guides/nxp_mpu_matter_demos.md).

 <a name="How-to-build-Matter-application"></a>